This section will be updated in January 2021.

 - Firm in damage insurance (section 11 of the Regulation), or;

-- Financial services firm, if it is registered in at least two sectors or if it is also registered as a dealer in group savings plans or a dealer in scholarship plans (section 13 of the Regulation)
+- Financial services firm, if it is registered in at least two sectors governed by the Distribution Act or if it is also registered as a dealer in group savings plans or a dealer in scholarship plans (section 13 of the Regulation).

-- Financial services firm, if it is registered in at least two sectors (section 13 of the Regulation)
+- Financial services firm, if it is registered in at least two sectors (section 13 of the Regulation);

-- Firm in the brokerage of financial services, if it satisfies the conditions prescribed in at least two of the following provisions: those in the third paragraph of section 75 of the Distribution Act and those in sections 14.2 to 14.5 of the Regulation (section 14.6 of the Regulation)
+- Firm in the brokerage of financial services, if it satisfies the conditions prescribed in at least two of the following provisions: those in the third paragraph of section 75 of the Distribution Act and those in sections 14.2 to 14.5 of the Regulation (section 14.6 of the Regulation).

 Agency